tapexyz/tape/README.md

 ## About

-Decentralized video-sharing social media platform (similar to YouTube), using Lens Protocol  🌿
+Lenstube is a decentralized video-sharing social media platform, built using Lens Protocol  🌿

+## Community

+For a place to have open discussions on features, voice your ideas, or get help with general questions please visit our community at [Discord](https://lenstube.xyz/discord).

 ## Contributing